 Here's a holiday that defies intuition.
 First, the holiday was officially established as Washington's Birthday and remains so in the Federal Register.
 Second, Washington's Birthday will never take place on Washington's birthday.
 Okay, we'll tackle that last fact first.

-George Washington was officially born in Virginia on February 11, 1731, but at that time, Great Britain and its little possession across the Atlantic (that's us) remained at odds with the Pope and still used the Julian calendar.
-To keep matters short, when the Gregorian Calendar was finally established in the Empire, Washington's birthday was recognized as February 22, 1732 -- give or take a Leap Year and other adjustments!
-However, it wasn't that easy!
+George Washington was officially born in Virginia on February 11, 1731, but at that time, Great Britain and its little possession across the Atlantic remained at odds with the Pope and still used the Julian calendar.
+To keep matters short, when the Gregorian Calendar was finally established in the Empire, Washington's birthday was recognized as February 22, 1732* -- give or take a Leap Year and other adjustments!
+There is more on this little fact at the end.

 *The conversion from the Julian calendar to the Gregorian calendar is a matter of 11 days.
 However, when George was born, England's calendar was based on a Civil calendar-year ending in February, so when they adopted the Gregorian calendar, and the commonly accepted 'calendar year,' Julian dates from January and February were changed by a year and 11 days.